RakhithJK/PHPMailer-wiki/Troubleshooting.md

     curl 7.43.0 (x86_64-apple-darwin15.0) libcurl/7.43.0 SecureTransport zlib/1.2.5

 ## Testing SSL outside PHP
-In order to eliminate PHP config or your code from encryption issues, you can use your local openssl installation to test the config directly using its built-in SMTP client, for example:
+In order to eliminate PHP config or your code from encryption issues, you can use your local openssl installation to test the config directly using its built-in SMTP client, for example to test an explicit SMTP+STARTTLS config:

     openssl s_client -starttls smtp -crlf -connect smtp.gmail.com:587

+or (if you're using implicit SSL on port 465)

+    openssl s_client -connect smtp.gmail.com:465

+Of course this doesn't have to be gmail's server - you can substitute any mail server name in these commands.

 You should expect a response like this:
 ```